verzola/beep/README.md

 ```

 ## what can I use this for?
-whatever your creativity allows!
-in my company we use it to notify status for jenkins builds
+Whatever your creativity allows!
+I use it to notify status for jenkins builds